-The booklet "Mountaineering in Denali National Park and Preserve" was written by park staff and medical advisors to help prepare climbers for the extreme mental and physical stresses associated with high altitude mountaineering.
-Topics covered in the booklet include:
+The booklet "Mountaineering in Denali National Park and Preserve" was originally written by park staff and medical advisers to help prepare climbers for the extreme mental and physical stresses associated with high altitude mountaineering.

-NEW IN 2012: A registration code is required to be entered on your registration form and will not be accepted without it.
-The four digit code can be found by reading through the mountaineering booklet.
+The Pay.Gov registration form requires that a 'registration code' be entered on your registration form.
+The application and payment will not be accepted without it.
+The four digit code can be found by reading through the Expedition Planning Tools pages.